-Appeal No. 1436
+Appeal No. 1438

 Between: [OMITTED] (the Appellant)

 And: The Registrar

-In the matter of:

-An appeal against a decision of the Registrar

-of Licensed Building Practitioners to decline a
+In the matter of: An appeal against a decision of the Registrar of Licensed Building Practitioners to decline a Design AoP 2 Licence and grant a lower Design AoP 1 Licence.

-Carpentry Licence.